 Room and Board Arrangements:

 Accommodation will be at the Caribbean Netherlands Science Institute, a spacious building in a quiet part of town.
-It features two bedrooms (bunk beds) and adjacent bathrooms, a fully equipped kitchen, office and laboratory facilities, living area, Wifi, weekly maid, washing machine, and a large porch.
+It features two bedrooms (bunk beds) and adjacent bathrooms, a fully equipped kitchen, office and laboratory facilities, living area, Wifi, daily maid, washing machine, and a large porch.
 Food will be provided for the duration of the project.
-Cost: Total cost for the field school program is $2,900.
+Cost: Total cost for the field school program is $3,100.
 This includes 13 nights accommodation, 3 meals a day, all activities including diving and full equipment rental, marine park fee, airport pickup and drop off, and all transportation on island.
-Total cost for the expedition program is $2,200.
-This includes 9 nights accommodation, 3 meals a day, all activities including diving and full equipment rental, marine park fee, airport pickup and drop off, and all transportation on island.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.